 Cocaine is a highly addictive substance.
 Once a person develops an addiction to cocaine, it can be hard to stop after several months of use.
-Once an individual stops using cocaine, they can expect a wide range of mild to severe cocaine withdrawal symptoms.
+Once individuals stop using cocaine, they can expect a wide range of mild to severe cocaine withdrawal symptoms.
 While some of the symptoms cause discomfort, others can be life-threatening.
 What are the cocaine withdrawal symptoms?
+At Northern Illinois Recovery Center, our team of medical professionals, counselors, and therapists can guide individuals struggling with cocaine addiction and those that care for them through the stages of withdrawal.
+Our cocaine detox center is often the first step in healing and making a successful recovery.

 Cocaine Withdrawal Symptoms

 The type and severity of withdrawal symptoms that you experience depend on the circumstances of your cocaine addiction.
+Factors such as length of use and each individual’s unique physiology will affect the severity of withdrawal.
+However, very few people find the process anything other than unpleasant, both physically and mentally.
 Most users who quit go through the following withdrawal symptoms:

 - Restlessness and anxiety